nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 commqueue
 =========
 Commqueue is a queue created during :py:meth:`__init__` and is used to pass commands to the dispatcher.
 All requests are passed through this queue, when tasks on workers use a tool it sends a message to :py:attr:`networkListener` and it passes it via :py:attr:`commqueue` to the dispatcher.
-Tools on the master put their requests directly to this queue.
+Tools on the master put their requests directly to this queue using :py:meth:`sendRequest` method of the workgroup

-Command
+Request
 =======
-Command is a class used to pack requests that are passed to the dispatcher, in addition to the request itself the Command also has additional data:
+Request is a class used to pack requests that are passed to the dispatcher, in addition to the request itself the Request also has additional data:

   * ID number of the worker who sent the request, if the request was sent from the master the ID is -1
   * if the request was sent from the worker a socket is also passed to the dispatcher and the handler, this way the handler can respond to the request if needed